 If it included all of those abilities for £200/$250 then it would sell 10s of thousands of units.
 As it is it will still sell many thousands.
 It’s good.
 With caveats.
 Nevertheless, that’s not too much that NEEDS to be improved.
 Sure it will need new hardware.
 But it’s tantalisingly close…

 Let’s be more positive.
 It’s got: Geo-specific contactless payments; music; Firstbeat tools; beautiful hardware; a decent battery; structured workouts; a compass; route functionality and SO much more.
 AMAZFIT clearly focussed their development efforts on creating a more mass appeal sports watch and they’ve done a great job at that.
 Jeez it evens usually connects to and syncs to my rubbish Andriod smartphone nearly all the time #UnheardOf.

 Being positive again.
 AMAZFIT have placed a stake in the ground.
 A large stake, with spikey bits on it, for all to see.
 They have delivered oodles of functionality on a pretty device.
-What have the, non-Garmin, competition been doing for the last few years?
+What have the non-Garmin, competition been doing for the last few years?
 I had mostly assumed it must be really hard to deliver a new, functionally rich sports device.
-Clearly it can’t be that hard as AMAZFIT have done it.
+Clearly, it can’t be that hard as AMAZFIT have done it.
 In some respects they have OVER-done it – there is so much functionality on the watch.
-Why are some of the market incumbants taking so long to come up with something similar to this or better than this?
+Why are some of the market incumbents taking so long to come up with something similar to this or better than this?
 Is it a case of the need for AGILE development or maybe a boatload of cheap developers being needed to solve problems?